Try Before You Buy

 - A valid student I.D is required upon booking

-- Cutlery and crockery (kitchen utensils) is provided for the 2 week agreement and may be kept at no extra expense if you extend for a 1 or 2 semester rental.
+- Cutlery and crockery (kitchen utensils) is provided for the 1 week agreement and may be kept at no extra expense if you extend with a lease longer than 5 months with Atira.

-- The full 2 weeks rent is payable before or upon check in.
+- The full 1 weeks rent must be paid before or upon check-in.

 - The terms and conditions must be agreed to upon check in these are available to be read here.

-- On day 12 of your stay, you will be contacted by one of our sales staff to check if you would like to proceed with a long-term lease.
+- On day 6 of your stay, you will be contacted by one of our sales staff to check if you would like to proceed with a long-term lease.
 If you choose to continue you must sign a contract before the expiry of your trial to stay in the same room and recive the 1 weeks rent creditied to your new contract.
 Your new contract can be with any available room type in the property.

 - This offer cannot be used in conjunction with any other Atira offer.

-- This deal is not transferable and is only redeemable by the person who is on the booking
+- This deal is not transferable and is only redeemable by the person whose name is on the booking

-- The Try Before You Buy deal is only available for a 2 week period.
-Whilst you are welcome to extend your short term rental, only the 2week period will be refundable upon signing a 5 month or longer lease with Atira as a rent credit onto the new contract.
+- The Try Before You Buy deal is only available for short term periods in studios only.
+Whilst you are welcome to extend your short-term rental, a maximum period of 1 week will be refundable upon signing a 5 month or longer lease with Atira as a rent credit onto the new contract.